eote/notes/virtualization/disk images/Add a raw disk to a virtualbox virtual machine.md

 >
 >         `srv@``local` `~ $` `sudo` `VirtualBox`
 >
->         ¡°/home/myuser¡± is my home user directory.
+>         â€»/home/myuserÂ§ is my home user directory.
 Yours could be with different name so change the name accordingly.
 >
 >     -   Under Windows (7 and 10)
 >         1.  **First** you must start the command line tool under linux also with **administrative privileges**!
->             Search for command prompt and with right click you hit ¡°Run as administrator¡±.
+>             Search for command prompt and with right click you hit â€»Run as administratorÂ§.
 Change the directory to the VirtualBox executables and then execute the command.
-Use your path for ¡°filename¡± (c:\\Users\\homer\\.VirtualBox\\physical-sdc.vmdk ¨C change to your path), your home user directory or nay other directory you use for storing the VirtualBox files.
+Use your path for â€»filenameÂ§ (c:\\Users\\homer\\.VirtualBox\\physical-sdc.vmdk æ¯ change to your path), your home user directory or nay other directory you use for storing the VirtualBox files.
 >
 >             [![main menu](https://ahelpme.com/public/media/tutorials/add-rawdisk-to-virtualbox-step-1--3360252c99.png)](https://ahelpme.com/public/media/tutorials/add-rawdisk-to-virtualbox-step-1--3360252c99.png)
 >
->             Command Prompt ¨C Run as Administrator
+>             Command Prompt æ¯ Run as Administrator
 >
 >         2. Accept the privileges escalation:
 >